 This feature allows the user to determine the number of CPU cores to enable.
 Enter "0" to enable all cores.
-There are 14 cores available in the system.
 The default setting is 0, which enables all CPU cores in the system.

 Execute Disable Bit (Available if supported by the OS & the CPU)